daytoncf/goCleanYourSite/README.md

 # Background
 There are multiple solutions out that do this exact thing, and in some cases more, but many are locked behind paywalls so I decided to just build my own.
 A similar goal could be achieved with a pretty small bash script, but I decided to use Go for the expandability and strong standard library.
 Given my reasoning you might be thinking, "Why not use Python for this?", and that is a fair question.
-Ultimately, I went with Go over Python for 4 reasons
+Ultimately, I went with Go over Python for 4 reasons:

 1. **Performance.**
 Since Go has built in first-class concurrency support and Go programs compile to a binary, creating this program in Go provides a performane edge over Pyhton.